ccyip/docker-taype/README.md

 You are most likely not getting the exact same numbers as in the paper, because the performance of these oblivious programs vary, depending on the power of your machine, the supported cryptographic instructions of your CPUs and a lot of other factors, let alone running them in a docker container.
 However, you should observe similar curves and comparative results.
-Note that you will observe a different result for Fig. 19 (b), because we implemented an optimization that reduces the quadratic complexity to linear for these examples after submission.
-The final version of the paper will include this optimization.

 If you are interested in how the tests are done, see [Understand the test cases](#understand-the-test-cases).

 ## Coq formalization of the core calculus

-We have mechanized the Taype core calculus and its metatheory in Coq (`~/taype-theories`).
-The metatheory proofs do not correspond to anything in the submitted version of the paper, but the final version will include theorems of type soundness and obliviousness (our key security guarantee).
+We have formalized the core Taype calculus in Coq (`~/taype-theories`), including proofs of the soundness and obliviousness theorems.

 To validate the formalization, run: